Managing the pain of rheumatoid arthritis

 How do we tell what the cause of joint pain is in an RA patient?

-When a rheumatologist sees a patient with RA and pain is their primary complaint, the first step is often to assess how active the synovitis or inflammation component of disease is, since treatment of this is important not only to prevent pain but also to prevent further joint damage.
-Inflammation is often associated with prolonged morning stiffness, whereas an osteoarthritic joint will be painful and stiff for only a few minutes on waking and then get worse with usage over the day.
-The rheumatologist will also assess the degree of inflammation by measures such as the number of tender and swollen joints and blood tests that indicate general inflammation levels (called the erythrocyte sedimentation rate or ESR and the C-reactive protein or CRP).
+When a rheumatologist sees a patient with RA and pain is their primary complaint, the first step is often to assess how active the synovitis or inflammation component due to RA is, since treatment of this is important not only to prevent pain but also to prevent further joint damage.
+Rheumatoid arthritis inflammation is often associated with prolonged morning stiffness of 1-2 hours, whereas an osteoarthritic joint will be painful and stiff for only a few minutes on waking and then get worse with use over the day.
+The rheumatologist will also assess the degree of inflammation by feeling the number of tender and swollen joints and performing blood tests that indicate general inflammation levels (called the erythrocyte sedimentation rate or ESR and the C-reactive protein or CRP).

 What can be done for RA pain?